carlosug/GlobalStudies/PITCHME.md

 ---

-> "The simple graph has brought more information to the data analyst’s mind than any other device."
+> "The simple graph has brought more information to the data analyst’s mind than any other device. - John Tukey"
 @ulend
 ![IMAGE](assets/img/Tukey.jpg)
 @snapend

 ---

-### My personal reasons
+### IMHO....
 * Functional data visualization
 	* Wrange data
 	* Map data to visual elements